flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 #### Sony's partial response

-As luck would have it, Sony only took small steps to block PS3Xploit (maybe because this turn of events happened years after the PS3's successor, the Playstation 4, hit the stores).
+As luck would have it, Sony only took small steps to block PS3Xploit (maybe because this turn of events happened years after the PS3's successor, the PlayStation 4, hit the stores).
 They released a few system updates that didn't fix this chain of exploits but removed the routine used in Webkit for bootstrapping the chain.
 In response, hackers published slightly modified software updates that restored such entry (and somehow, they didn't need to be re-signed) `r cite("anti_piracy-hfw")`.
 These custom updates were called **Hybrid firmware** (HFW) and at the time of this writing, they are the de-facto option used to enable homebrew on unhackable systems.

 And here concludes the anti-piracy/homebrew saga.
 In my humble opinion, I don't think Sony is interested in putting more effort into this console.
 So I wouldn't expect any more cat-and-mouse games in this field.